Early life and career of Suharto

 Suharto (8 June 1921 – 27 January 2008) was the second President of Indonesia, having held the office for 31 years from 1967 following Sukarno's removal until his resignation in 1998.

 Suharto was born in a small village, Kemusuk, in the Godean area near Yogyakarta, during the Dutch colonial era.
 He grew up in humble circumstances.
 His Javanese Muslim parents divorced not long after his birth, and he was passed between foster parents for much of his childhood.
-During the Japanese occupation of Indonesia, Suharto served in Japanese-organised Indonesian security forces.
+During the Japanese occupation of the Dutch East Indies, Suharto served in Japanese-organised Indonesian security forces.
 Indonesia's independence struggle saw him joining the newly formed Indonesian army.
 Suharto rose to the rank of major general following Indonesian independence.

 Early life

 Suharto was born on 8 June 1921 during the Dutch East Indies era, in a plaited bamboo walled house in the hamlet of Kemusuk, a part of the larger village of Godean.
 The village is 15 km west of Yogyakarta, the cultural heartland of the Javanese.
 Born to ethnic Javanese parents of peasant class, he was the only child of his father's second marriage.
 His father, Kertosudiro had two children from his previous marriage, and was a village irrigation official.
 His mother Sukirah, a local woman, was distantly related to Sultan Hamengkubuwono V by his first concubine.

 Five weeks after Suharto's birth, his mother suffered a nervous breakdown and he was placed in the care of his paternal great-aunt, Kromodirjo.
 Kertosudiro and Sukirah divorced early in Suharto's life and both later remarried.
 At the age of three, Suharto was returned to his mother who had remarried a local farmer whom Suharto helped in the rice paddies.
 In 1929, Suharto's father took him to live with his sister who was married to an agricultural supervisor, Prawirowihardjo, in the town of Wuryantoro in a poor and low-yield farming area near Wonogiri.
 Over the following two years, he was taken back to his mother in Kemusuk by his stepfather and then back again to Wuryantoro by his father.